ARCA.VISION

 SOC 2 · TYPE IIPCI-DSSFFIECNYDFS · Part 500

-Imagine a quant desk training proprietary alpha models on H100s.
+Imagine an AI lab or quant desk training proprietary models on H100s — the weights are the entire business.
 The risk: a contractor's notebook fires a large ioctl that pulls weights off the device.
 The hot-path heuristic flags transfers above the configured byte threshold; a sample is forwarded to the on-host SLM, which scores risk 0–100 and returns a reason.
 Above threshold, the daemon writes a structured alert and (if mode = kill) SIGKILLs the offending PID before the next ioctl batch lands.
 No data leaves the host at any point.

 Action